Delivering for our community - consistently and sustainably

 In Tunbridge Wells, we have successful businesses, schools, individuals and communities.
 Our Council and the Conservative Party are here to help maintain and facilitate the aspirations of the Tunbridge Wells Borough.
 We are also a caring community, looking after those in need to help them reach their aspirations through housing, our social care, community support and engagement programmes.

-Our focus over the next year will be:
+We believe the focus over the next year should be:

 - Climate Emergency – continuing progress toward TWBC’s net-zero target and encouraging lower carbon emissions throughout the Borough